alen127/forum/README.md

 ## About
-Fullstack SPA web app developed for one of my university classes using the MEAN stack.
+Fullstack single-page web app developed for one of my university classes using the MEAN stack.
 It is a simple forum with categories, threads and comments.

-## Environment variables
+## Running the app

-Create a .env file like so and run `node server.js` to start the server:
+Create a .env file like so:
 ```
 DB_CONNECTION_STRING=mongodb://localhost:27017/dbname
 PORT=8080
 ACCESS_TOKEN_SECRET=example
 ```

-## Mock data
-You can run `node dbInit.js` to initialize the database with some sample data.
+Run `node dbInit.js` to initialize the database with some sample data.
 It creates two users you can log in with, one with admin privileges and the other without:
 ```
   username: root